your-identity/hugo-theme-dimension/README.md

 ### `background` and `logo` Params

-As indicated above, `background` and `image` can be a jpg of your choice by placing JPGs, PNGs, SVGs, etc. in the `static` directory of your repository.
+As indicated above, `background` and `logo` can be an image of your choice by placing JPGs, PNGs, SVGs, etc. in the `static` directory of your repository.
 If the `static` directory does not yet exist, create it.

-With the following repo structure:
+Given the following repo structure:
 ```
   .
   ├── config.toml